addo561/stable-diffusion/README.md

 While 684/686  layers loaded successfully, architectural differences (GEGLU/GELU, upsampling ordering) prevented coherent outputs.
 This led to the pragmatic decision to use the proven Diffusers UNet as a reliable foundation while keeping all other components custom — ensuring quality without compromising learning.
-(CHECK RUN.IPYNB FOR THAT)
+(CHECK stable-diffusion.ipynb) FOR THAT)

 ## 📦 Key Features